exoplatform/exo-documentation/docs/Configuration.rst

 -------------------------

 The **Wallet Transactions cache** caches the blockchain transaction metadata sent by a wallet.
 This object contains information such as transaction hash, username, space pretty name, transaction status...
-When any user get access to the list of his transactions or a space wallet transactions, the cached wallet transactions object will be retrieved from cache rather than the database.
+When any user get access to the list of their transactions or a space wallet transactions, the cached wallet transactions object will be retrieved from cache rather than the database.

--  The cached **Wallet transaction** is invalidated when the user updates its metadata such as changing transaction status from *pending* to *success* or *failed*.
+-  The cached **Wallet transaction** is invalidated when the users updates their metadata such as changing transaction status from *pending* to *success* or *failed*.

--  The **Wallet transaction cache** size should equals to the number of wallet account multiplied by the the first transactions list page size (10 elements per page).
+-  The **Wallet transaction cache** size should equals the number of wallet accounts multiplied by the first transactions list page size (10 elements per page).

 -  Each Wallet transaction object is approximately 700 bytes, so the maximum heap size equals to the cache size multiplied by 700 bytes.